ryanagdii/Detikcom_FrontendDesignAssignment_RyanAgdiWinataYunastiarIsa/README.md

-# Assignment for Detik Frontend Designer
+# Assignment for Detikcom Frontend Designer